Failed Google Interview: What Actually Went Wrong

 The last time you sat in a Google screen, you stared at a problem about shipping packages and didn't recognize the binary search signal.
 Six months later, you're in another screen.
 Different problem, same 45 minutes.
 But this time, you read the constraint about minimizing a value where feasibility is monotonic, and you recognize the predicate search trigger before you touch the keyboard.
 You build the solution from the invariant, not from memory.
 The interviewer asks you to trace it.
 You do, without hesitating.

-That's the difference between failing the same way twice and actually closing the gap.
+That's the difference between failing the same way twice and actually fixing what went wrong.

 Google's standard cooldown is 6-12 months, depending on the role and level.
 That window is long enough to close any of the three failure modes described above, but only if you diagnose the right one first instead of repeating the same preparation approach.